Greenhouse gas emissions by Turkey: Transport

 In the 2000s transport emission intensity improved, but this gain was partially lost in the 2010s due to the growing preference for sport utility vehicles.
-In 2020 there were 25 million vehicles on the roads, and the Energy Ministry anticipates that by 2030 over one million will be electric.
 Although Turkey has several manufacturers of electric buses and many are exported, fewer than 100 were in use in the country in 2021.
-Ebikes are manufactured, but cities could be improved to make local bicycle trips safer.
+A 2024 analysis said that government was prioritising vehicle production and exports over electric vehicle use.
+Ebikes are manufactured, but cities could be improved to make cycling in Turkey safer.

 Although Turkey's ferries (unlike some other countries') are still fossil-fuelled, the world's first all-electric tugboat began working in Istanbul's harbour in 2020, electric lorries are manufactured, and an electric excavator is planned for 2022.
 Eti Mine Works produces small quantities of lithium carbonate locally, and plans to increase production for use in batteries.
 A battery factory is planned by Aspilsan, which is part of Turkey's defence industry, and Ford Otosan started making electric vans in 2022.
 Over a quarter of a million charging stations are planned by 2030.
 Building codes are being changed to mandate electric car charging points in new shopping centres and car parks.